-Last month our Business Development & Project Manager, Jess Mutton, completed the SA8000 Standard Introduction & Basic Auditor Training with Social Accountability International (SAI) via a 5-day online program streamed from Malaysia.
+Last month our Head of Business & Strategy, Jess Mutton, completed the SA8000 Standard Introduction & Basic Auditor Training with Social Accountability International (SAI) via a 5-day online program streamed from Malaysia.

 The SA8000 Standard is a world-leading social certification program, providing a framework for businesses around the fair treatment of workers.
 The SA8000 Standard is based on internationally recognised standards of decent work, including the Universal Declaration of Human Rights, International Labour Organisation (ILO) conventions, and national laws.